Letters from Indochina (Part 1)

 Letters from Indochina (Part 3)

-This morning I had breakfast and three coffees — the tiny Vietnamese-style ones.
-Still, both my waiter and the waitress laughed at me; they were clearly flummoxed that anyone could drink that many.
-As I paid, I made sure to share this translated note with them: “Coffee here is good, the glasses are just too small for an American though.”
+This morning, I returned to what’s become my favorite breakfast spot and ordered pho along with three of the tiny Vietnamese-style coffees.
+Still, both the waiter and waitress laughed.
+They were clearly amused that anyone could drink that many cups.
+As I paid, I shared a translated note with them: “Coffee here is good, although the glasses are just too small for an American.”
 I didn’t want them thinking I was some kind of weirdo.
-It’s not me — it’s the American in me.
+It’s not me, it’s the American in me.

 Continue Reading